pair_style body command

-Style body is for use with body particles and calculates pairwise body/body interactions as well as interactions between body and point-particles.
-See Section 6.14 of the manual and the body doc page for more details on using body particles.
+Style body/nparticle is for use with body particles and calculates pairwise body/body interactions as well as interactions between body and point-particles.
+See the Howto body doc page for more details on using body particles.

 The coordinates of a body particle are its center-of-mass (COM).
 If the COMs of a pair of body particles are within the cutoff (global or type-specific, as specified above), then all interactions between pairs of sub-particles in the two body particles are computed.
 E.g. if the first body particle has 3 sub-particles, and the second has 10, then 30 interactions are computed and summed to yield the total force and torque on each body particle.

 In the example just described, all 30 interactions are computed even if the distance between a particular pair of sub-particles is greater than the cutoff.
 Likewise, no interaction between two body particles is computed if the two COMs are further apart than the cutoff, even if the distance between some pairs of their sub-particles is within the cutoff.
 Thus care should be used in defining the cutoff distances for body particles, depending on their shape and size.

 Similar rules apply for a body particle interacting with a point particle.
 The distance between the two particles is calculated using the COM of the body particle and the position of the point particle.
 If the distance is within the cutoff and the body particle has N sub-particles, then N interactions with the point particle are computed and summed.
 If the distance is not within the cutoff, no interactions between the body and point particle are computed.

 The interaction between two sub-particles, or a sub-particle and point particle, or between two point particles is computed as a Lennard-Jones interaction, using the standard formula

 where Rc is the cutoff.
 As explained above, an interaction involving one or two body sub-particles may be computed even for r > Rc.